BlackRookSoftware/RookScript/QUICK-GUIDE.md

 #### The "Each" Loop

-"Each" loops iterate linearly through a values that are collections of values.
+"Each" loops iterate linearly through values that are collections of values.
 All value types can be iterated through (with varying usefulness).

 ```
 numbers = [1, 2, 3, 4, 5];